kaustubhshukla9586/lpu-wifi-extension/README.md

 # 🛜 LPU WiFi Auto Login

-A Chrome extension that automatically logs you into LPU's hostel WiFi (24Online captive portal) the moment the login page opens — no more typing credentials every single time you reconnect.
+A Chrome extension that automatically logs you into LPU's WiFi (24Online captive portal) the moment the login page opens — no more typing credentials every single time you reconnect.

 ---